 If someone was arrested but not charged with a crime, they must wait thirteen months before applying to have those charges expunged.
 For misdemeanors, the waiting period is three years, and for felonies, they have to wait five years.
 Needless to say, there will be a long period of time where these arrests will remain in someone’s record.

 Yes, some minor misdemeanors and felonies can be expunged.
 The waiting periods are three and five years respectively.
 Some violent and sex offenses are not eligible to be expunged.
-Juvenile records can be expunged much more easily in Connecticut.
+Juvenile records can be expunged much more easily in this state.

 Most of the violent crime offenders in Connecticut were 20-29 and the largest percentage of violent crime victims were 20-29.